Leaving the USA: guide for Americans moving abroad 2026

 Culture shock happens when the differences between your home country and your new country feel overwhelming.
 This is normal and usually happens in four stages:

-- Frustration Stage – Small annoyances start to build up.
+2. Frustration Stage – Small annoyances begin to accumulate.
 Language barriers, bureaucracy, and different social norms can feel exhausting.

 To ease culture shock: